 Following this we were advised by our OBGYN to take a break but I naturally conceived almost immediately and sadly lost the pregnancy in the first trimester.
 To say the loss hit us hard is an understatement and working through such profound grief as we tried to come to terms with losing two babies in such close proximity brought us to the decision to finally stop trying to fall pregnant.

 I threw myself into the gym and organising the house, I even started selling some of Little Mans baby stuff, then to our surprise I fell pregnant naturally – with twins!

-In November 2016 it was suggested that Little Red may have mild Cerebral Palsy and we continue to work with physiotherapists, Occupational Therapists and an amazing medical team.
-You can read more about it here.
+In November 2016 it was suggested that Little Red may have mild Cerebral Palsy.
+That idea has continued to evolve as we continue to work with physiotherapists, Occupational Therapists and an amazing medical team.
+You can read more about her health journey by clicking here.

 This blog has been a great outlet for my personal feelings around my infertility, pregnancy loss and what our future may hold and I thank you for reading, leaving supporting comments and courageous messages about your own situations.

 As always, thanks for reading,